ICYMI: Feel-good stories from around the world | DW | 16.04.2021

 Researchers hope that the wide availability, low cost and relative safety of the drug could help ease pressure on hospitals.

-A school in Munich, the capital of German state, Bavaria, is teaching happiness to its 5th and 6th graders, with plans to extend the subject across all grades.
+A school in Munich, the capital of the southern German state of Bavaria, is teaching happiness to its 5th and 6th graders, with plans to extend the subject across all grades.

 As part of the subject, students learn meditation, games, creative work and movement, German public broadcaster ARD reported.